-A number of nuclear safety regulators assert that, in the years since the publication of the 2003 Regulators' Forum study, there has been a steady movement towards increased transparency.
-This has been achieved through, for example, improved use of participatory methods and engagement with the stakeholders and the public in the areas of information provision, rule making, and site-related safety assurance.
+A number of nuclear safety authorities assert that in the years since the publication of the 2003 Regulators' Forum study there has been a steady movement towards a more transparent functioning together with an improved use of participatory methods and engagement with the stakeholders and the public, in the areas of information provision, rule-making, and site-related safety assurance.
 Approaches differ among countries, varying from opportunities for public and stakeholder comments to open licensing meetings and hearings.
-Overall, the trend in several member countries resembles the longer-established tradition in the Nordic countries and the USA.
+Overall, the trend in several member countries comes to resemble the longer-established tradition in the Nordic countries and the USA.

 When aiming to address issues of real interest, a prerequisite in communication with stakeholders is to listen to their concerns and expectations.
-In order to increase public confidence in their mandate, the nuclear safety regulators must understand societal concerns and how to address them, as public concerns have turned out, in many cases, to be different from what the technical experts regard as the most relevant concerns.
-The starting point in addressing regulatory public information and defining communication strategy should thus be studies and research on societal concerns.
-Risk perception, values and interests of the public and different stakeholders have been areas of research by nuclear safety regulators.
+In order to increase public confidence in their mandate, the nuclear safety authorities must understand social concerns and how to address them, as public concerns have turned out, in many cases, to be different from what the technical experts regard as the most relevant concerns.
+The starting point in addressing regulatory public information and defining communication strategy should thus be studies and research on social concerns.
+Risk perception, values and interests of the public and different stakeholders have been areas of research by nuclear safety authorities.
 In other cases, direct dialogue has afforded the opportunity to refine mutual understanding.

-Some nuclear safety regulators have recently created divisions dedicated to "openness to society".
-The objective is not outreach or "public relations" in the traditional sense, but rather, to build greater awareness within the regulatory body of societal needs and how these can be served.
+Some actors in the regulatory system have recently created divisions dedicated to "openness to society".
+The objective is not one of outreach or "public relations" in the traditional sense, but rather, to build greater awareness within the regulatory body of societal needs and how these can be served.
 At the same time, the division seeks to make its competences better known among the societal stakeholders who may draw on its expertise.
-Several dialogue exercises between regulators and stakeholders have been recorded in recent years.
-Improvements in competence building and understanding of safety issues have been achieved through joint initiatives involving the nuclear safety regulator and stakeholders.
-In some cases, local environmental safety concerns have been investigated by the nuclear safety regulator in close collaboration with other actors within the regulatory system and with representatives of civil society.
+Several dialogue exercises have been recorded in recent years.
+Stronger brands of competence building and safety reinforcement have been achieved through joint initiatives.
+Here, local environmental safety concerns have been investigated by the regulatory body in close collaboration with other actors of the regulatory system and with representatives of civil society.